Erdoğan Büyükkasap

-Erdoğan Büyükkasap (February 3, 1962 – March 18, 2010) was a Turkish scientist and academic.
+Erdoğan Büyükkasap (3 February 1962 – 18 March 2010) was a Turkish scientist and academic.
 He was president of Erzincan University, a university in Erzincan, Turkey.

-Büyükkasap was born in Tosya, Kastamonu, Turkey on February 3, 1962.
+Büyükkasap was born in Tosya, Kastamonu, Turkey on 3 February 1962.
 He received a bachelor's degree in 1983 and a master's degree in 1988 from Atatürk University.
 He became an associate professor at the university in 1994 and a full professor in 1999.
 He was later appointed as a dean.
-He was appointed by Ahmet Nejdet Sezer who was president until 2007.
+He was appointed by Ahmet Necdet Sezer who was president until 2007.
 He was married and had one son and one daughter.

-He was found dead on March 18, 2010 in the house provided for him by the government, apparently having hanged himself.
+He was found dead on 18 March 2010 in the house provided for him by the government, apparently having hanged himself.